What are the SAT and ACT?

-The SAT and ACT are timed standardized tests for admission into US universities.
-They are multiple-choice tests with the exception of one portion of the SAT where students have to generate responses to 13 math questions and enter them on the answer sheet.
-These 3-hour tests have sections on English language, Reading, and Math.
+The SAT and ACT are timed standardized tests used for admission into US universities.
+Both tests include multiple-choice questions, but the SAT has one section where students must provide their own answers (student-produced response) to 11 math questions.
+Both tests have sections on the English language, Reading, and Math.
 The ACT has a science reasoning section as well.
-Both tests used to have an essay section, but universities no longer require the essay portion.
 Universities do not have a preference as to which test you submit; both tests are equally valued.

 Do all US universities require the SAT or ACT?

 During COVID, when many test centers cancelled test dates, the majority of universities became test-optional for a period of several years.
 Some have gone back to requiring tests and others might follow suit by the time you are in grade 12 and about to apply to university.
 Since students who have managed to score high and chose to submit scores to universities have seen higher rates of admission to selective universities, it is my recommendation that you prepare and take one of these two tests.

 A few universities are test-blind.
 That means, they will not consider your test scores even if you want to submit scores.
 However, test-blind universities are few and far between.
 The University of California (UCLA, Berkeley, and others) and all California State Universities fall in this category.
 Caltech is also test-blind along with Reed, Pitzer and a few others.

 How are the tests different from one another?